October 27, 2016

 MooBuzz® All-Natural Leather Protection isn’t intended for use on suede.

 Nubuck is leather, similar to suede but the nap is on the grain side.
 Because the nap is on the grain side, Nubuck is not as fuzzy as suede and can be made to look similar to smooth leather by applying MooBuzz® Leather Protection.
 The result is darker, smoother-looking leather.
-Over time the Nubuck may go back to its original appearance, but the change can be drastic so be sure before you apply to your Nubuck.
+Over time the Nubuck may go back to its original appearance, but the change can be drastic so be sure to test a small area before you apply to your Nubuck to see if you like the look.
 Putting MooBuzz® Leather Protection on your Nubuck footwear will ensure that it’s conditioned and waterproof and may make it easier to care for in the long run.

 Recap – care of shoes and boots: